randyoyarzabal/chief/docs/README.md

 #### **Cross-Machine Consistency**
 - Same tools on laptop, server, and CI/CD
 - No "works on my machine" problems

+#### **Flexible Integration**
+- Works with existing repositories - no need to reorganize
+- Supports any directory structure within your repos
+- Plugin files can coexist with your regular codebase
+- Gradual adoption - start with one plugin, expand over time
 - Shared configuration across all environments

 ### 🔄 Advanced Team Features